Jersey Boys: Australia and New Zealand

 The Australian production opened at the Princess Theatre in Melbourne on July 4, 2009.
 Principal cast members were Bobby Fox as Frankie Valli, Stephen Mahy as Bob Gaudio, Scott Johnson as Tommy DeVito and Glaston Toft as Nick Massi.
 The Melbourne production closed on July 25, 2010 and the Sydney production opened in September 2010.
 The Sydney production closed on December 18, 2011.
 Jersey Boys then opened in Auckland in April 2012 with the new touring cast.
 Jeff Madden from Canada starred as Frankie Valli, with Declan Egan as Bob, Ant Harkin as Tommy, and Glaston Toft continuing on as Nick.
 The Jersey girls were: Francine and others played by Kat Hoyos, Lorraine and others played by Michelle Smitheram and Mary Delgado and others played by Lisa Adam. running through June 17, 2012.
 Following from New Zealand, the same cast then returned to Australia starting a national tour - Brisbane, return season of Melbourne, Adelaide and Perth.
 The show ran until June 30, 2013.

 An Australian tour played in Sydney, Melbourne and Brisbane between 2018 and 2019.
 The initial cast announcement had Bernard Angel as Frankie Valli, Cameron MacDonald as Tommy DeVito, Thomas McGuane as Bob Gaudio and Glaston Toft as Nick Massi.
 However, due to unforeseen personal circumstances, Angel pulled out of the show and was replaced with the Frankie alternate, Ryan Gonzalez, with Daniel Raso as the new Frankie alternate.

+A "re-imagined, semi-staged concert production" of the show ran 8-11 February 2024 in Brisbane in the QPAC Concert Hall, again directed by Martin Croft, and with Glaston Toft again playing Nick (the only professional to have played the role in Australia, according to the program).
+In place of scenery, 10 large vertical LED screens behind the stage showed designs or impressionistic settings.